Tomasz-Zdeb/Angular-Sandbox/README.md

 # Angular Sandbox

-A step by step guide on [Angular](https://angular.io/) framework with code examples.
+Step by step guide on [Angular](https://angular.io/) framework with code examples.

 ## What is Angular